 Defendants do not hold themselves out as rendering legal services.
 It was also

-the Defendants’ personnel who are legal
+stated that the Defendants’ personnel who are legal

 practitioners by virtue of their professional training do not provide, and do